Purdue-CS193/lab-1-ruchira-goel/index.md

 ### Favourite things about CS 193
 - Learning things I need to know that aren't covered in lecture (like how to use github)
-- It's an easy way to get 1 credit
+- It's an easy way one credit

 ## Welcome to GitHub Pages